baobabsoluciones/hackathonbaobab2020/README.md

 These are the steps to add a solver and make it compatible with the command line and the python functions:

-1. Add a file inside the `solvers` directory with a subclass of `core.experiment.Experiment` that implements, at least, the `solve()` method *with the same argument names*.
+1. Add a file inside the `hackathonbaobab2020/solver` directory with a subclass of `hackathonbaobab2020.core.experiment.Experiment` that implements, at least, the `solve()` method *with the same argument names*.
 1. Your `solve` method needs to return an integer with the status of the solving process.
 Current values are `{4: "Optimal", 2: "Feasible", 3: "Infeasible", 0: "Unknown"}`.
 1. Your `solve` method also needs to store the best solution found in `self.solution`.
 It needs to be an instance of the `Solution` object.
-1. Edit the `solvers/__init__.py` to import your solver and edit the `solvers` dictionary by giving your solver a name.
+1. Edit the `hackathonbaobab2020/solver/__init__.py` to import your solver and edit the `solvers` dictionary by giving your solver a name.
 1. If the `requirements.txt` file is missing some package you need for your solver, add it at the bottom of the list.

 **Additional considerations**:

 1. One way to see if the solver is correctly integrated is to test solving with it via the command line (see below).
-2. Everything that your solver needs should be inside the `solvers` directory (you can put more than one file).
-Do not edit the files outside the `solvers` directories with code from your solver!
+2. Everything that your solver needs should be inside the `hackathonbaobab2020/solver` directory (you can put more than one file).
+Do not edit the files outside the `solver` directories with code from your solver!

 ## How to run tests